Obmondo/kubeaid/docs/aws/capi/cluster.md

-# Demonstrating KubeAid (part 1) - Bootstrapping and upgrading a self-managed K8s cluster in AWS, effortlessly, using ClusterAPI
+# Demonstrating KubeAid (part 1) - Bootstrapping and upgrading a self-managed K8s cluster in AWS, effortlessly, using ClusterAPI and KubeAid

 KubeAid is a comprehensive Kubernetes management suite designed to simplify cluster setup, management and monitoring through GitOps and automation principles.
 Recently, we’ve introduced support for provisioning and managing the lifecycle of Kubernetes clusters efforlessly using [ClusterAPI](https://cluster-api.sigs.k8s.io).